jensaymoo/AlterRoslynMcp/README.md

 ### `find_codesmells`

 Use this tool when you need to check a specific file for potential code quality issues.
 It runs Roslyn-based static analysis to detect common problems such as dead code, performance anti-patterns, naming violations, and other code smells identified by Roslynator analyzers.
-Results are returned in deterministic stream order, with diagnostic anchors evaluated before declaration anchors.
+Optional filters operate on stable normalized risk levels (low, review_required, high, info) and categories (analyzer, correctness, design, maintainability, performance, style) in deterministic stream order. reviewMode=conservative favors stronger review signals over low-noise style and trivia suggestions.

 Parameters:
 - `path` (required): Path to the source file to analyze.
 The file must exist in the currently loaded solution.
 - `maxFindings` (optional): Maximum number of accepted findings to return.
-Discovery stops as soon as this many matching findings are found.
+When provided, discovery stops as soon as this many matching findings are found.
 - `riskLevels` (optional): Accepted risk levels to include.
-Public result values are `low`, `review_required`, `high`, and `info`.
+Use normalized result values such as low, review_required, high, or info.
 - `categories` (optional): Accepted categories to include.
-Empty or omitted means all categories are included.
+Use normalized values: analyzer, correctness, design, maintainability, performance, or style.
+When omitted or empty, all categories are included.
+- `reviewMode` (optional): Review ranking mode.
+Use 'default' for the existing stream or 'conservative' to suppress lightweight style/trivia noise when stronger issues are present.

 ### `format_document`

-Use this tool when you need to format exactly one C# source file in the loaded solution using the active solution formatting and style settings.
-It reports whether formatting produced a persisted content change.
+Use this tool when you need to format exactly one C# source file in the loaded solution using the solution's current formatting and style settings.
+Returns whether formatting changes were applied and persisted.

 Parameters:
-- `path` (required): Path to the C# source file to format.
-The file must belong to the currently loaded solution.
+- `path` (required): The path to the C# source file to format.
+The file must be part of the currently loaded solution.

 ## Usage Notes